 So, what are the elements of a strong business card?

 Although this is completely optional, some choose to have this information on the back of their private practice business cards.
 It’s an easy way to help your clients remember when their next meeting you.
 If you use a digital platform to handle your scheduling and appointment reminders, then there is likely no need to include this on your card.

-- A clean layout.
 Organize and design your card so that it’s easy to read and has a clean feel.
-First impressions are everything, and your business card is a representation of you and your practice – one that’s too busy may not be appealing to potential clients — a quick glance at your card can be all that it takes.
+First impressions are everything, and your business card is a representation of you and your practice.
+A business card that’s too busy may not be appealing to potential clients — a quick glance at your card can be all that it takes.